Originally published August 9, 2018. Last updated June 7, 2023.

 - 6,900 TPS holders work in transportation and warehousing services, 4,100 work in automotive repair and maintenance, 12,700 work in manufacturing plants, 3,300 work in waste management.

 - 10,000 TPS holders work in child care services.

-According to Immigrant Legal Resource Center (ILRC), ending TPS just for Salvadoran, Honduran, and Haitian TPS holders alone would:
+According to 2017 data from Immigrant Legal Resource Center (ILRC), ending TPS just for Salvadoran, Honduran, and Haitian TPS holders alone would have vast fiscal repercussions: